Highlighter56/Assembly-Assembler/README.md

 Run Programs:   ./a1 a1test.a

 ## Future Plans
-After I complete what is necessary for my course, I will expand the project, allowing for encoding of all assembly instructions that we cover in class.
-Potentially I will combine this with my interpreter project, allowing for assembly codes to be run with only one command.
+Expand to handel all assembly instructions cover in class, not just the ones required to handel.
+Combine this with my interpreter project.